Yvonne Gilan

 Yvonne Janette Gilan (12 October 1931 – 14 June 2018) was a Scottish actress who is best known for her portrayal of Mme.
 Peignoir in Fawlty Towers (episode "The Wedding Party") and minor roles in both EastEnders and French Fields.
 She was married to the television director Michael Gill, and was the mother of the late journalist, Adrian, known as A. A. Gill.

 Early work

 In 1964, Gilan wrote a short fantasy film, The Peaches, starring Juliet Harmer, with a small cameo role for her son Adrian as a bespectacled chess player.
 The film became the British choice for the Cannes Film Festival, and won several international awards.
 Her comic skills were displayed earlier in Alan Bennett's comedy series On the Margin (1966).

-Gilan's acting career on television also included roles as Vera Cowley in Z-Cars (1967), Dixon of Dock Green (1969), Crossroads (1976) as Eileen Blythe, several roles in Dr. Finlay's Casebook (1963–69) and as Ruth Bannister The House of Elliot.
+Gilan's acting career on television also included roles as Vera Cowley in Z-Cars (1967), Dixon of Dock Green (1969), Crossroads (1976) as Eileen Blythe, several roles in Dr. Finlay's Casebook (1963–69) and as Ruth Bannister The House of Eliott.
 Her film credits included Mrs Braithwaite Agatha (1979), Mrs Liddell in Chariots of Fire (1981), and Mrs Lockwood in Empire of the Sun (1987).